Chatsworth House: Architecture

 The 6th Duke built a gatehouse at this end of the house with three gates.
 The central, largest gate led to the North Entrance, then the main entrance to the house.
 This is now the entrance used by visitors.
 The north gate led to the service courtyard, while the matching south gate led to the original front door in the west front, which was relegated to secondary status in the Duke's time, but is now the family's private entrance again.

 The façades of the central courtyard were also rebuilt by the 1st Duke.
 The courtyard was larger than it is now, as there were no corridors on the western side and the northern and southern sides only had enclosed galleries on the first floor, with open galleries below.
 In the 19th century, new accommodation was built on these three sides on all three levels.
 The only surviving baroque façade is that on the eastern side, where five bays of the original seven remain, and are largely as built.
 There are carved trophies by Samuel Watson, a Derbyshire craftsman who did much work at Chatsworth in stone, marble and wood.

 Interiors

-The 1st and 6th Dukes both inherited an old house and tried to adapt to the lifestyle of their time without changing the fundamental layout, which in this way is unique, full of irregularities and the interiors a collection of different styles.
+The 1st and 6th Dukes both inherited an old house and tried to adapt to the lifestyle of their time without changing the fundamental layout, which in this way is unique, full of irregularities, and the interiors are decorated by a diverse centuries-old collection of different styles.
 Many of the rooms are recognisable as of one main period, but in nearly every case, they have been altered more often than might be supposed at first glance.